 Welcome to the official historical website about St Luke's Bombed Out Church.
 Discover some very rare interior pictures and read all about its full history and how it was once the Corporation showpiece for Liverpool.

 The Church holds amazing history and is still open to this day for further viewing and exploration.

 Maelstrom specialise in highlighting the plight of local campaigns and abandoned buildings in the North West.
 If you have a campaign to be developed, let them assist you further!

-Following years of dereliction, the Kenwrights bought and restored the building to its former glory, returning to Norman Shaw’s original wide open design of the White Star Great Hall, which now seats 210 people.
+Following years of dereliction, it was bought and the owners restored the building to its former glory, returning to Norman Shaw’s original wide open design of the White Star Great Hall, which now seats 210 people.
 The building now operates as a 64 bedroom luxury Titanic-themed hotel, and is also a popular destination for afternoon tea, conferencing and a luxury spa.

 The attic storey caretaker’s rambling flat has also been converted into Liverpool’s first rooftop champagne bar, called the Carpathia Bar and Restaurant, which overlooks The Strand waterfront and offers spectacular views of The Three Graces.
 It is named after the Liverpool vessel, RMS Carpathia, which rescued all 705 Titanic survivors.

 30 James Street – Home of the Titanic commemorates both RMS Titanic and the White Star Line, and allows the public to become part of Liverpool’s maritime history.

 The historical Joseph Williamson's Tunnels - built between 1800 and 1840, learn all about their history via the website.